tomaae/homeassistant-mikrotik_router/README.md

 * "Unit of measurement" - Traffic sensor measurement (bps, Kbps, Mbps, B/s, KB/s, MB/s)
 * "Show client MAC and IP on interfaces" - Display connected IP and MAC address for devices connected to ports on router
 * "Track network devices timeout" - Tracked devices will be marked as away after timeout (does not apply to Mikrotik wireless and caps-man)
+* "Zone for device tracker" - Add new tracked devices to a specified Home Assistant zone

 Second options page: